einelson/webiste-dash-implementation/README.md

 # About
-This is my website but written in python-dash
+This is a copy of my current website but written in python-dash.

 Feel free to use this as a template for learning how to use dash.